goh-chunlin/goh-chunlin/README.md

 My name is Chun Lin.

 I come from [a small village in Malaysia](https://goo.gl/maps/s2ymn2tsZ26bJgMV6).
 Currently, I am a software developer based in Singapore specializing in building cloud-first web applications and APIs.
-I am now working in the [Centre of Excellence in Modelling and Simulation for Next Generation Ports at National University of Singapore as their Senior Information Technology Engineer](https://www.eng.nus.edu.sg/c4ngp/staff/goh-chun-lin/).
+I am now working as Senior Consultant in the [Samsung SDS](https://www.samsungsds.com/en/index.html).

 I am also the tech meetup and conference co-organizer and speaker for [Singapore .NET Developers Community and Azure Community Singapore](https://www.dotnet.sg/).
 In 2019, I am officially accepted as a member in the [.NET Foundation](https://dotnetfoundation.org/community/speakers/goh-chun-lin) family.